This is our Top-Ten list for things everyone needs to know about grants! With these tips you will be better equipped to find and win a grant.

-- Number 10: There's no such thing as “free” money grants.
+- Number 10: There's no such thing as totally “free” money grants.
 Grants are free in that they do not have to be repaid, but they do include obligations which are absolute requrements.
 You must do the work necessary to find and win the grant.
-You must then proceed to successfully scrupulously carry out the grant according to its specifications.
+You must then proceed to successfully and scrupulously carry out the grant according to its specifications.
 If you are really looking for help because you need financial aid, see our page Federal Assistance in the United States.

 For fast help learning more, check out Types of Grants and Where to Find Them.